web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 ### Angular

-With the help of the Valor team, Rspack has completed preliminary support for Angular.
-You can use Rspack to

-build Angular applications, but the support for dev and HMR has not yet been fully adapted.
+With the help of the [Valor](https://valor-software.com/) team, Rspack has completed preliminary support for Angular.
+You can use Rspack to build Angular applications, but the support for dev and HMR has not yet been fully adapted.
 We will continue to follow up on Angular support in version 0.2.x.

 ### NestJS

-With the help of Rosa, Nx, and Valor, Rspack has completed the compilation support for NestJS.
-You can use Rspack to package NestJS applications, and in actual projects, tests have shown that Rspack has a 5-10 times build performance improvement compared to the Webpack version.
+With the help of [Rosa](https://rosa.be/), [Nx](https://nx.dev/), and [Valor](https://valor-software.com/), Rspack has completed the compilation support for [NestJS](https://nestjs.com/).
+You can use Rspack to package NestJS applications, and in actual projects, tests have shown that Rspack has a 5-10 times build performance improvement compared to the webpack version.

 ## Benchmark